efecnblt/City-finder-game-from-Turkey-map/README.md

 # City-finder-game-from-Turkey-map
 Finding turkey cities game with python

 This is simple city finder game in turkey implemented in python.
-There are 2 files in the file.
+There are 2 files in the project.
 These are respectively;

 **main.py:** It is our main file.
 We set the picture to be displayed on the screen.
 In the loop, we constantly ask the user for a city estimate and increase the score with each correct answer.